userjack6880/picluster/content/instructors.md

 ./headnode.sh format
 ```

+Note: absolute path `/mnt/usb` is no longer necessary but is still used for coherence

 When it gets to the partitioning step, you will want to make the following:

 - Partition 1: 10 GB